 Tri-tip is an awesome cut of meat that you can’t find once you cross state lines and it’s often on sale here.
-I’m buying a large cut for BBQ tri-tip sandwiches (which also allows them a “taste of California”) and I’m making a two-fer out of it, which leads me to my next point…
+I follow these rules to save on meat at the grocery store and then I’m buying a large cut for BBQ tri-tip sandwiches (which also allows them a “taste of California”) and will make a two-fer out of it.
+Which brings me to my next point…

 3. Make two-fer meals to reduce time in the kitchen.

 We’re using left-over tri-tip for tacos the next night.
 Cooking it only once means more time spent with our friends.